Click on marking that interests you.

 Any letters at the beginning:

 |P||the tire is meant for a Passenger car.|

 |LT||the tire is meant to be used on a Light Truck.
 Oops!
 Not a P metric tire.|

-The number after the slash, in this case “70,” is a percentage: the percentage the distance from the rim to the tread (in a properly mounted and inflated tire not supporting a car) is of the width of the tire.
+The number after the slash, in the illustration “70,” is a percentage: the percentage the distance from the rim to the tread (in a properly mounted and inflated tire not supporting a car) is of the width of the tire.
 In this example it is 70, so 70% of 185 = 129.5; from the rim to the road is 129.5 mm (about 5.1 inches).
 Basically, the number tells you how tall the tire is; it is usually called the aspect ratio or the profile of the tire. top

 The first letter after the numbers indicates the highest sustained speed at which the tire can be safely used, i.e., how fast you can safely go as far as the tires are concerned.
 Notice that the codes don't increase in alphabetic order.

 |Code||indicates the tire must not be run at speeds over|

 The “Z” or “ZR” rating identifies tires that may be run at speeds over 240 km per hour (149 mph); the “W”, "Y" and “(Y)” ratings are actually subcategories of “Z”.

 Some tires lack a speed rating.
 A snow tire without a speed rating is actually a Q, 160 km per hour or 100 mph.
 A highway passenger car tire without a rating is limited to 170 km per hour (105 mph).
 A light truck (LT) tire is limited to 140 km per hour (87 mph).

 The second letter describes the way the tire cords are laid: